awmckinley/config/modules/dev.reverse/README.md

-# Reverse Engineering
+# Software Reverse Engineering Tools

-Software for reverse engineering, decompiling, and analyzing compiled programs.
+Tools for examining, modifying, and analyzing compiled software and binary resources.